openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_preparation_tensorflow_pytorch_guide.rst

 .. {#openvino_docs_model_processing_introduction_draft}

-Convert TensorFlow and PyTorch Models
+Import TensorFlow and PyTorch Models
 ==============================================

 In OpenVINO you can load a model in different formats.